UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing.rst.txt

     if __name__ == '__main__':
         unittest.main()

+``unittest.main()`` is called in the module where there tests are. which means that they can be, but do not have to be, in the same file as your code.

+NOTE: tests can also be run by "test runners" for more features.

 Testing Your Code
 -----------------

-This way, you can write your code in one file and test it from another:
+You can write your code in one file and test it from another -- and for all but the smallest projects, you want to do that.

 in ``my_mod.py``: